DEPRESSION.

 Recurrent thoughts of death or suicide, or suicide attempts.

 The types of depression widely range from a slight sadness to severe clinical depressions.
-The most common types of depression are:
+The most common types

 SAD - Seasonal Affective Disorder.
 This is from the lack of natural unfiltered sunlight during the darker winter months.